+Our first fun fact about beluga whales is about menopause.
 Most other species are able to reproduce until they die.
-No hot flushes for them.
-But the Beluga, killer and short-finned pilot whales, alongside humans and narwhals, all go through ‘the change’.
+There are no hot flushes for them.
+But the beluga, Killer and Short-Finned Pilot Whales, alongside humans and Narwhals, all go through ‘the change’.
 Scientists think this is because, if they continue to reproduce, their children will compete against each other for food, as they stay with their mothers all their life.

-Lasting up to 25 minutes long, a dive from the whale can even reach a depth of up to 800 metres.
-Rather you than me Beluga!
+Lasting up to 25 minutes below the surface, a dive from the whale can also even reach a depth of up to 800 metres.
+Rather you than me beluga!

 This diver is no match for the Beluga

-Quite unusual amongst sealife, the Beluga can swim backwards.
-Although not as threatening as the shark that could do the same in the thriller ‘Deep Blue Sea’, this ability does make up for their slow speed (of only two - five miles per hour).
+Another fun fact about beluga whales is that they can swim backwards, which is quite unusual amongst sea life.
+Although not as threatening as the shark that could do the same in the thriller ‘Deep Blue Sea’, this ability does make up for their slow speed (of only two to five miles per hour!).

-As well as being fabulous vocalists, the whales are also experts at forming bubbles for communication.
-A study of 44 captivate Belugas revealed that bubbles released slowly are a sign of playfulness, released suddenly are a defensive reaction, and released in tandem with a partner whale are a sign of social bonding.
+As well as being fabulous vocalists, another fun fact about belugas is that these whales are experts at forming bubbles for communication.
+A study of 44 captivate belugas revealed that bubbles released slowly are a sign of playfulness, bubbles released suddenly are a defensive reaction, and bubbles released in tandem with a partner whale are a sign of social bonding!